RobertTalbert/discretecs/MTH225-Winter2025/assignments/Learning Target Exam 2 solution guide.md

 | F   | T   | F   | T          | F                     |
 | F   | F   | F   | F          | F                     |

+### Notes

+- Some submissions for the first truth table put `T` in the row where both $P$ and $Q$ are false.
+This is not how "and" works.
+- A few submissions had the wrong number of rows: 8 rows for the second part and 4 rows for the third part.

 ## Learning Target 6

 >Given a predicate, I can state the free variable(s); determine whether quantified forms are true or false; and state its negation.